Simeon Rice: Arizona Cardinals

-In the 1996 NFL draft, Simeon Rice was selected third overall by the Arizona Cardinals.
+In the 1996 NFL draft, Rice was selected in the first round with the third overall pick by the Arizona Cardinals.
 He was selected after Keyshawn Johnson and Kevin Hardy.
 After a contract dispute that lasted through training camp, Rice signed a 4-year, $9.5 million deal.
-Lining up at defensive end, Rice’s first snap as a pro resulted in a tackle for a 2-yard loss on Indianapolis Colts running back Marshall Faulk.
+Lining up at defensive end, Rice's first snap as a pro resulted in a tackle for a 2-yard loss on Indianapolis Colts running back Marshall Faulk.
 At the end of September, Rice had 5 sacks and was named NFL defensive rookie of the month.
 At the end of the season, Rice had 12.5 sacks which tied a rookie record and he was voted NFL Defensive Rookie of the Year by the Associated Press.
-In Rice’s second season with the Cardinals, they finished 4-12.
+In Rice's second season with the Cardinals, they finished 4–12.
 The fans grew impatient with the team.
 Rice himself lost the admiration of the fans by playing semi-professional basketball for the Philadelphia Power of the USBL.
 He played 11 minutes a game averaging 2.5 points and was paid $400 a game.
-In Rice’s third season, the Cardinals made the playoffs and won their first post-season game since 1947.
+In Rice's third season, the Cardinals made the playoffs and won their first post-season game since 1947.
 That season Rice had 10 sacks, 23 quarterback pressures, and 4 fumble recoveries.
-The following year, the team slipped to 6-10 in part because of injuries to many of their star players.
-Despite the team’s poor play, Rice had 16.5 sacks and was named to his first Pro-Bowl.
+The following year, the team slipped to 6–10 in part because of injuries to many of their star players.
+Despite the team's poor play, Rice had 16.5 sacks and was named to his first Pro-Bowl.
 The next season, the year 2000, Rice was due a big pay increase, but the contract negotiation kept him off the field until the second game of the regular season.
-Rice had 7.5 sacks and the Cardinals fell to 3-13.
+Rice had 7.5 sacks and the Cardinals fell to 3–13.
 At the end of the season, Rice was a free agent and was anxious to go to a new team.